-12.1 Grant planning permission subject to conditions and subject to a section 106 legal agreement to secure an appropriate financial contribution towards Highways improvements.
+12.1 Grant planning permission subject to conditions and subject to a section 106 legal agreement to secure appropriate financial contributions towards sustainable transport improvements, green infrastructure and education provisions.
 Authorise the Head of Planning Services to issue planning permission upon satisfactory completion of the S106 agreement.